 Dover an iron paddle steamer designed and built by John Laird of North Birkenhead, engined by Messrs Fawcett & Co and was 224 burthen (an archaic tonnage of a ship based on the number of tuns of wine that could be carried in the holds).
 She arrived straight from the shipyard on 12 August 1840, captained by B Lyne.
 Was withdrawn in 1847 and then saw service in Gambia, West Africa.

 Onyx an iron paddle steamer built by Ditchburn and Mare, Blackwall, engined by Messrs Penn & Son, Greenwich and tonnage 294 gross.
-A replacement for Arial she arrived on 30 January 1846 and made the fastest crossing between Dover and Calais from 1846 to 1848, taking, on average, one hour and twenty-five minutes.
+A replacement for Arial she arrived on 30 January 1846 and made the fastest crossings between Dover and Calais from 1846 to 1848, taking, on average, one hour and twenty-five minutes.

 Violet an iron paddle steamer built by Ditchburn and Mare, Blackwall, engined by Messrs Penn & Son, Greenwich and tonnage 295 gross.
 She came to straight to Dover arriving 8 April 1846 as a replacement for the Swallow and captained by Lieut.
 Jones RN.